aizzaf/spr_cnn/README.md

 This notebook explains how we generate the model file (h5 or tflite).
 This notebooks consits of several sections.

   - DATA GATHERING
     This section explains how we collect the image data and turn them into numpy array within its metadata.
-In the end we will get the image array as the         input (x variable) and {ID, rotation, and coordinate] as the feature we want to predict (y variable).
+In the end we will get the image array as the         input (x variable) and [ID, rotation, and coordinate] as the feature we want to predict (y variable).
 We then split those x and y data into 3 parts,           training, validation, testing with portion 8:1:1 respectively.

   - MODEL CREATION
+    This section will make us an empty model with tensorflow functional method (branched neural network).

   - TRAINING
+    This section will perform training of the empty model with training and validation data that we previously have.
+Once the training done, it will generate     the h5 file.
+Then you can evaluae the performance of the model through epoch on the graph contains of loss, ID (label) accuracy, rotation accuracy, and       coordinate accuracy.

   - TRAINING FROM H5
   - TESTING
   - SINGLE TESTING